School of Tropical Medicine (Puerto Rico): School of Tropical Medicine

 The President of the Puerto Rico Senate, Antonio R. Barceló, was attending a conference in New York City when he was approached by professors Jose Antonio Lopez Antongiorgi and Abraham L. Goodman from the Medical School of Columbia University.
 They spoke about the need for establishing a medical school in Puerto Rico where scientific investigations could be conducted into tropical diseases.
 Senator Barceló became interested in the idea and, on June 23, 1924, he sponsored the legislation which provided Governor Horace Towner, with the prerequisite funding for the school.

 The School of Tropical Medicine was formally dedicated in 1925.
-It was the first school in the United States and its territories, founded for the purpose of researching and training physicians in the cause and prevention of tropical diseases.
+It was the second school in the United States and its territories (after Tulane's School of Tropical Medicine, 1913), founded for the purpose of researching and training physicians in the cause and prevention of tropical diseases.
 Located in Puerta de Tierra, San Juan, the school's building is one of the few examples of the Neo-Plateresque architectural style on the Island.
 In 1926, new legislation expanded the Institute of Tropical Medicine into the School of Tropical Medicine of the University of Puerto Rico, which was operated under the sponsorship of Columbia University.
 An agreement was made between the University of Puerto Rico and Columbia University in regard to the finances of the institution.

 Having completed a 30-year Army career, Ashford assumed a full-time faculty position at the school and continued his interest in tropical medicine.
 Together with doctors Isaac González Martínez and Ramón M. Suárez Calderon, he continued his research and study of anemia.

 González Martínez conducted many investigations and experiments in parasitology, bilharzia, leprosy and typhoid fever.
 During his years at the institution, González Martínez founded Anales de Medicina de Puerto Rico, a scientific journal.
 He was elected president of the Medical Academy of Puerto Rico in 1917.
 In 1919, he published a chapter on his findings of the Intestinal Bilharzias in the book La Práctica de la Medicina en el Trópico.

 Suárez Calderon identified the proper and effective treatment of a type of anemia known as tropical sprue, the application of complex methods, such as electrocardiography and radioisotope, to be used in clinics and the identification and treatment of the disease which causes heart rheumatism.
 Suárez Calderon continued Ashford's work and investigations on anemia after the latter's death.
 In 1938, he published his scientific findings on tropical sprue.

 In 1927, the institution offered courses in tropical medicine and nutrition.
 Most of the students continued their graduate work at Columbia University.
 In May 1930, the University of Puerto Rico offered two degrees of Master of Arts for the students who continued their education and work at the School of Tropical Medicine.

 In 1931, William B. Castle and his assistant Cornelius P. Rhoads studied hookworm and tropical sprue in relation to anemia.
 They were able to treat some patients with liver extract, which efficacy was being studied.
 Dr. George C. Payne continued to study anemia in 1936 and 1937.